Dkhodos/java_maze_solution/README.md

 - **MazeTest**:
   - `testGetNeighbors`: Checks if the maze correctly identifies the neighbors of a given node, considering obstacles.

+- **MazePathTest**:
+  - `testAdd`: Validates the addition of nodes and their predecessors to the path.
+  - `testGetReconstructPathDataExists`: Checks the correct reconstruction of the path when data exists.
+  - `testGetReconstructPathEmpty`: Validates the behavior when trying to reconstruct a path with no data.
+  - `testGetReconstructPathSorted`: Ensures the reconstructed path is correctly sorted.

 ### To run the tests:

-- Use stock IntelliJ / Eclipse test runner
+- Use stock IntelliJ / Eclipse test runner.

 ## Github CI
-- Check `.github/workflows/tests.yaml`
+- Check `.github/workflows/tests.yaml`.

 ## Notes
 - The maze file should start with a number indicating the size of the maze, followed by the maze grid where `0` represents a walkable path and `1` represents an obstacle.
 - The reports are generated as HTML files and can be viewed in a web browser.
-- The maze generator can be used to generate random mazes of varying difficulty levels.
-- We repeat code in the search algorithms for readability, using the template pattern makes the implementation hard to follow and debug